Atrium0804/kobocloudsync/README.md

 A configuration file (rclone.conf) is created in .adds/kobocloudsync.

-The sync is started from home screen useing the 'Cloudsync' entry in the NickelMenu.
+The sync is started from home screen using the 'Cloudsync' entry in the NickelMenu.

 ## Configuration
 The shares to be synced are to be configured in the ./adds/kobocloudsync/rclone.conf file